 Website tile ads include a 1.5″ x 1.5″ image on the footer of our website page template.

-A Zine ad is up to 25 words in length and an image (96 dpi).
-Zine ads appear on every article posted on the Zine, as well as the homepage.
+An Artscope Online ad is up to 25 words in length and an image (96 dpi).
+Artscope Online ads appear on every article posted in the online content section of the website, as well as the homepage.

 To purchase, click the appropriate shopping cart button below: